-1. The Leeds Habitat Network, as designated through this policy, identifies areas of wetland, woodland, heathland, grassland and other semi-natural habitats which have been recognised for their value to the natural capital of Leeds.

-2. Any development proposals located within the Leeds Habitat Network must not result in significant adverse impacts on the value, integrity and connectivity of the Leeds Habitat Network.
-Any adverse local impacts should be compensated for by enhancements to, and/or the physical expansion of the Network.
+- 1.The Leeds Habitat Network, as designated through this policy and shown on Map XX and the Policies Map, identifies areas of wetland, woodland, heathland, grassland and other semi-natural habitats which have been recognised for their value to the natural capital of Leeds. - 2.
+Any development proposals located within the Leeds Habitat Network must not result in significant adverse impacts on the value, integrity and connectivity of the Leeds Habitat Network.
+Any adverse local impacts should be compensated for by enhancements to, and/or the physical expansion of the Network. - 3.
 Enhancement and expansion of the Network will be sought through measures that will contribute positively to the long term protection of those areas and improve connectivity of the Network.
+Any new sites delivered during the plan period will be deemed to be part of the Leeds Habitat Network